Zafarion/Py8080/README.md

 Just a Python Space Invaders emulator, but you can select some options (mono colored, inverted colors, with some colors, with more colors, with background image, etc) before the game starts.

 INSTRUCTIONS:

 Put a ROM named 'Invaders.rom' (single file ROM) in the same directory of PyI8080.py.
-Also put all the files (all sounds and background image) in the same directory.
+Also put all the included files (all sounds and background image) in the same directory.
 CONTROLS:
 Enter = Insert Coin
 Up key = start game